'JEWELS OF ART NOUVEAU'

 UNIQUE DETAILS IN EVERY CORNER

-The construction of the 5* Hotel Bagués is an expression of art in itself; the materials used in the interior are inspired by those used by the architect Charles Rennie Mackintosh.
+The construction of Hotel Bagués 5* is a work of art in itself; the materials and shapes are inspired by those used by the couple Charles Rennie Mackintosh and Margaret Macdonald at The Willow Tearooms in Glasgow.

-One item that really catches the eye for its beauty and impressive size is the large golden sculpture representing a vine.
-Made at the Cuenca School of Arts and Crafts it spirals down through the building, entwined in the main staircase, like the backbone of the boutique hotel.
+An element that stands out for its beauty and impressive size is the large golden sculpture representing a climbing plant.
+Created by the School of Arts and Crafts of Cuenca, it runs through the building along the main staircase, serving as the backbone of this boutique hotel.

 JORDI CLOS